1. What's the difference between counselling and psychotherapy?

 There is no obligation to continue after this first session, should you so wish.
 This allows you to make more of an informed decision about whether you would like to embark upon therapy with me.

 If you decide that you would like to start working with me, we would then enter into a therapy contract and arrange a regular slot and start date.
-Therapy sessions last 50 minutes (or 60 minutes for couples) and take place at the same time, day and location each week.
+Therapy sessions last 50 minutes (or 60/90 minutes for couples) and take place at the same time and day each week.

 As we evolve, our situations and needs change, but our habits and behaviour may no longer serve us.
 Therapy can be a useful means of identifying these and then establishing new ways of being which are more in line with who we are and would like to be now.
 You can read more about how I work here